firetee13/PulseVortex/README.md

 Status:
 - status-tl and status-hits show Starting.../Stopping... immediately on toggle, and switch to Running/Stopped shortly after, based on the actual process state.

+Logging:
+- Logs are saved to the `logs` directory with timestamps
+- Previous logs are restored when the application restarts
+- Log files: `logs/timelapse.log` and `logs/hits.log`
+- UI events (button presses, auto-starts, log clears) are also logged with timestamps

 ## DB Results tab